-To protect your money, you should never give out your internet banking access code (your password or mobile banking PIN) or token PIN, or make it easy for someone else to access your passwords.
+To protect your money, you should never give out your internet banking access code (your password or mobile banking PIN), token PIN or SMS Secure Code or make it easy for someone else to access your passwords.

 - Memorise your access code and never store it with or near your Customer number.

-- Don’t choose an access code that is easily identified with you e.g. your birth date, an alphabetical code which is a recognisable part of your name, or your car registration.
+- Don’t choose an access code that is easily identifiable with you, for example, your birth date, an alphabetical code which is a recognisable part of your name, or your car registration.

 - Avoid access codes that are merely a group of repeated numbers or letters.